rasha-salim/SpaceNetChallenge.github.io/datasets/spacenetRoads_summary.md

-### The Data - Over 8000 Km of roads across the four SpaceNet Areas of Interest
+## The Data - Over 8000 Km of roads across the four SpaceNet Areas of Interest.

+See the [labeling guide and schema](/assets/docs/SpaceNetRoads_labeling_rules_v2.html) for details about the creation of the dataset